mrled/keymap.click/docs/devnotes.md

 How will I show all this info?
 Won't be able to see it all at once...

-## Layout fix: selecting a different key shouldn't move view window around

-This is pretty annoying in practice.

-## Emphasize selected key more

-Currently, selected key is emphasized with a darker gray background.
-The green highlights for key indicators are more prominent.
-Make the selected key more prominent.

-## Better font for key legends

-The current font is... _ok_.
-Stuff like vol up/down is a hack, and the backspace/delete/esc/tab keys are all really ugly and pixelated, especially on non-retina.

 ## Have a per-key preview image for slack/twitter/etc